 As people get older, muscles tend to get stiffer, making it harder to move freely and comfortably.
 This stiffness can affect daily activities, making it more challenging to perform tasks that were once easy.

-Yoga for Flexibility: Unlock Your Body’s True Potential • [Video]
+Yoga for Flexibility: Realize Your Body’s True Potential • [Video]

 Though flexibility varies among individuals and is influenced by gender and genetics, it’s most impacted by age and movement habits: